-It is not only Amsterdam but the entire country is known as the Bicycle Capital of the World.
+It is not only Amsterdam but the entire country that is known as the Bicycle Capital of the World.
 There are actually more bikes in Amsterdam than residents, which is pretty surprising.

 In every city and village in the Netherlands, you will find bikes, and these are a great way to explore the city.
 However, if you’re a tourist and not used to biking, remember that biking around the city is not for the faint-hearted.

 Why?
 Most of the locals here cycle to get from points A to B, which means they won’t appreciate it when you slow them down when they’re on the way to work or on the way to run some errands.
 Therefore, know the road rules and maintain a steady pace when you opt to bike around the city.
-Cycling around the city is one of the most efficient ways to take in the beautiful sights.
+Cycling around the city is one of the most efficient ways to take in beautiful sights.

 There are a lot of places where you can rent a bike a day.
 However, if you will have a long stay in Amsterdam, it may be a good idea to get a second-hand bike.

 One of the reasons tourists visits Amsterdam is to see Anne Frank’s house.
 Almost everybody in the world knows Anne Frank’s story, a Jewish girl who tried to escape from the Nazis during WW2.
 Based on her diary, she and other family members and friends went into hiding and lived for two years in a secret annex inside the house.
 Unfortunately, she didn’t survive the war, but her diary was left behind, becoming a historical gem that narrates the struggles during WW2.